rutu99/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/SAMPLE_IO.md

 Q3: Your query on a 50M row table suddenly got slow after a schema migration.
     Walk me through your debugging process.

-Priya: First I'd run EXPLAIN ANALYZE to see the query plan.
+Sayali: First I'd run EXPLAIN ANALYZE to see the query plan.
 Check if there's
        a sequential scan where I expect an index scan — migration might have dropped indexes.
 Then check if statistics are stale (ANALYZE table).
        Also check if any new columns need indexes or if data distribution